marchandpatrick/POD/README.md

 This is the R package 'POD'.

 # Vignettes
-A tutorial is provided for the usage of the Excel macro
+A tutorial is provided for the usage of the Excel macro.

 ## Linux users
 To get vignettes under Linux, enter